Coronavirus nucleocapsid protein: Expression and localization

-The N protein is the most highly expressed in host cells of the four major structural proteins.
+The N protein is one of the most highly expressed coronaviral proteins in infected host cells.
 Like the other structural proteins, the gene encoding the N protein is located toward the 3' end of the genome.

 N protein is localized primarily to the cytoplasm.
 In many coronaviruses, a population of N protein is localized to the nucleolus, thought to be associated with its effects on the cell cycle.

 Function

 Genome packaging and viral assembly

 Illustration of a coronavirus virion in the respiratory mucosa, showing the positions of the four structural proteins and components of the extracellular environment.

 NMR structure of the SARS-CoV-2 N protein N-terminal domain (red) in complex with double-stranded RNA (orange and yellow).

 The N protein binds to RNA to form ribonucleoprotein (RNP) structures for packaging the genome into the viral capsid.
 The RNP particles formed are roughly spherical and are organized in flexible helical structures inside the virus.
 Formation of RNPs is thought to involve allosteric interactions between RNA and multiple RNA-binding regions of the protein.
 Dimerization of N is important for assembly of RNPs.
 Encapsidation of the genome occurs through interactions between N and M. N is essential for viral assembly.
 N also serves as a chaperone protein for the formation of RNA structure in the genomic RNA.